- Search The Registry

 - Teacher’s Forum

 - Creating Support

 - My Account

 *This date in 1881 celebrates the founding of Morristown College.
 This was a Historical Black College and University (HBCU) located in Morristown, the seat of Hamblen County, Tennessee.

-Discovering the lack of Black preachers as a result, a handful of white men volunteered to join and assist.
+Discovering the lack of Black preachers, as a result, a handful of white men volunteered to join and assist.
 Among these volunteers was Rev. W.C.
 Graves, presiding elder of the Morristown District.
-Believing in a critical need for a school providing education for blacks beyond primary grades as well as preachers for black churches, Graves, along with the support of newly elected M.E.
+Believing in a critical need for a school providing education for blacks beyond primary grades and preachers for black churches, Graves, along with the support of newly elected M.E.
 Church Bishop Henry W. Warren, decided the location held by Stearns and others was suitable.
 By 1881, Stearns and her pupils took possession of the church and school building, establishing Morristown Seminary.
 In October of the same year, Dr. Judson S. Hill, a 27-year-old pastor and missionary from Trenton, New Jersey, was asked by the bishop of the Holston Conference to turn the school into a full-fledged seminary and normal school to contribute teachers and ministers to East Tennessee's Black communities.
 With the assistance of Nannie McGinley as part of the faculty, the path of the school was set into motion.

 The school was renamed Knoxville College-Morristown Campus in 1989 and closed in 1994.
 The 52-acre campus was perched on a hill in the middle of Morristown and surrounded by five distinct neighborhoods.
 Seven of the college's nine buildings were on the National Register of Historic Places.
-After operations ceased, most of the college buildings fell into disrepair, succumbing to vandalism and neglect.
-The campus was demolished to make way for a city park which opened in 2019.
+After operations ceased, most college buildings fell into disrepair, succumbing to vandalism and neglect.
+The campus was demolished to make way for a city park that opened in 2019.